alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

-# pyveg
+# The pyveg Package

-## Google Earth Engine

-[Google Earth Engine](https://earthengine.google.com) is a powerful tool for obtaining and analysing satellite imagery.
-This directory contains some useful scripts for interacting with the Earth Engine API.
-The earth engine API is installed automatically as part of the `pyveg` package installation.
-If you wish to install it separately, you can follow the instructions [here](https://developers.google.com/earth-engine/python_install_manual).
+This page contains an installation guide, and some examples of the usage of this package.

-### Installation
+## Installation

 To install, start by fresh `conda` environment:
 ```